 The initial dosage in patients ≥ 13 years who weigh less than 40 kg should be adjusted, based on body surface area, to 1 mg/m²/day.
 The loading dose should be 3 mg/m².

 It is recommended that the maintenance dose of Rapamune be reduced by approximately one third in patients with mild or moderate hepatic impairment and by approximately one half in patients with severe hepatic impairment.
-It is not necessary to modify the Rapamune loading dose [see CLINICAL PHARMACOLOGY].
+It is not necessary to modify the Rapamune loading dose [see Use in Specific Populations, CLINICAL PHARMACOLOGY].

 The amber oral dose syringe should be used to withdraw the prescribed amount of Rapamune Oral Solution from the bottle.
 Empty the correct amount of Rapamune from the syringe into only a glass or plastic container holding at least two (2) ounces (1/4 cup, 60 mL) of water or orange juice.
 No other liquids, including grapefruit juice, should be used for dilution [see DRUG INTERACTIONS, CLINICAL PHARMACOLOGY].
 Stir vigorously and drink at once.
 Refill the container with an additional volume [minimum of four (4) ounces (½ cup, 120 mL)] of water or orange juice, stir vigorously, and drink at once.

 Rapamune Oral Solution contains polysorbate 80, which is known to increase the rate of di-(2-ethylhexyl)phthalate (DEHP) extraction from polyvinyl chloride (PVC).
 This should be considered during the preparation and administration of Rapamune Oral Solution.
 It is important that these recommendations be followed closely.

 - 60 mg per 60 mL in amber glass bottle.